jspv/homebridge-sqs/README.md

 * Rudders' [homebridge-wemo](https://github.com/rudders/homebridge-wemo), good example code and easy to read.

 ## TODO
+There is still something not right with the MotionSensor events - while homebridge gets them fine; I don't always see them reflected on my iOS devices nor do they trigger automations the way they should.
+Switch seems to be fine.

 ## License
 This work is licensed under the MIT license.
 See [license](LICENSE) for more details.